 Barham Park is a phased estate regeneration project being undertaken through a tri-partite development agreement between us, Brent Council and Countryside Properties.
-It started in the summer of 2010 and will create 338 new homes, retail space and a neighbourhood community facility.
+It started in the summer of 2010 and has created 338 new homes, retail space and a neighbourhood community facility.

 At a glance

 Barham Park was built in 1970 using a form of panel construction called 'Resiform'.
 Although in a great location, close to Sudbury Town tube station, the homes had reached the end of their useful life and needed to be replaced.
 Works commenced in 2010 with the final phase due to complete in 2017.

 Heating and hot water to homes at Barham Park will be provided from a district heating scheme which will incorporate a combined heat and power plant producing electricity for the new development.
 Other environmentally friendly features include green roofs which, together with other drainage measures, will ensure that rainwater run-off is minimised, as well as promoting biodiversity.
 The development is designed to meet the Government's Code for Sustainable Homes Level 4.

 - Contractor: Countryside Properties

 It was originally intended that the project would proceed as a tenanted stock transfer, but this plan was subsequently abandoned in favour of a phased redevelopment proposal.
 The desire to retain and maintain the existing community strongly influenced the design and phasing strategies.
 We worked closely with Brent Council helping tenants move across to their new homes and negotiating with leaseholders.
 We offered resident leaseholders discounted sale units and shared ownership homes on the new development and worked through a compulsory purchase order process to support the negotiations and acquisition of the non-resident leaseholders.